 (c) Status of Parties.
 The other party is not acting as a fiduciary for or an adviser to it in respect of that Transaction.

+(d) Eligible Participant.
+It constitutes an “eligible participant” as such term is defined in Rule 35.1(b) of the Commodity Futures Trading Commission, 17 C.F.R. § 35.1(b) (2000).

 Please confirm that the foregoing correctly sets forth the terms of our agreement by executing the copy of this Confirmation enclosed for that purpose and returning it to us or by sending to us a letter or telex substantially similar to this letter, which letter or telex sets forth the material terms of the Transaction to which this Confirmation relates and indicates your agreement to those terms.